File Systems

 There is no backup service for scratch-shared.

-Project spaces
+Project Spaces

 A project space can be used when:

-- you need to share files within a collaboration.
+- You need to share files within a collaboration.

 Project spaces are accessible at /project/<project_name>